 The Story of the Ring

 Of all jewelry ornaments, rings are in a class of their own.
 As I jewelry maker, I noticed people tend to feel comfortable spending their money buying them.
 Somehow rings have special value to them compared to other jewelry items.
-They think of it as an investment or a valuable that represent them, or they will leave it as an inheritance.
-Or maybe they think others will remember them when they are gone because the ring is the last item representing them.
+They think of it as an investment or a valuable that represent themselves, or something they will leave it as an inheritance.
+Maybe they think others will remember them when they are gone because the ring will be there long after they pass away.

 "A ring will still be there after we're gone from this world"

-Rings will last for hundreds of years as long as they are well made and resilient, at some point someone will melt them into something else or not.
-But in most cases they will be sold and reused until they are worn out and gone.
+Rings will last for hundreds of years if they are well made and resilient, at some point someone will melt them into something else or maybe not.
+But in most cases, they will be sold and reused until they are worn out and gone.

-But what I think is most interesting quality of rings is that every family has a story about a ring.
-Not only a story but also conflict and passion, the outcome not always a good thing.
+But the most interesting quality of a ring is that every family has a story to tell and it involves a ring.
+Stories of conflict and passion, with a not so good outcome.
 Rings hold so many emotions into mankind's psych.

-What is interesting to note is these fierce disputes are not over a vast sum of money but a fight for the the sentimental and emotional value of the ring.
+What is interesting to note is these fierce disputes are not over a vast sum of money but a fight for the sentimental and emotional value the ring possesses.

 Do you have a ring story in your family?